addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ```

 We should also add in the HTML for the user interface.
-We'll want a form for adding a new book
+We'll want a form for adding a new book so add the following immediately inside the `body` element:

 ```html
 <div id="books">